aspensprotocol/sdk/README.md

-  initialize       Initialize a new trading session by (optionally) defining the arborter URL get-config       Config: Fetch the current configuration from the arborter server download-config  Config: Download configuration to a file add-market       Config: Add a new market to the arborter service add-token        Config: Add a new token to the arborter service deploy-contract  Deploy the trade contract onto the given chain deposit          Deposit token(s) to make them available for trading withdraw         Withdraw token(s) to a local wallet buy              Send a BUY order
+  initialize       Initialize a new trading session by (optionally) defining the arborter URL get-config       Config: Fetch the current configuration from the arborter server download-config  Config: Download configuration to a file deposit          Deposit token(s) to make them available for trading withdraw         Withdraw token(s) to a local wallet buy              Send a BUY order